MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 #### Update activity

 Updates an activity that was previously sent.
-Requires the ID of the previous activity.
+This ID is returned from the call to `SendActivity`.

 ```C#
 new UpdateActivity ()